Triumph

 Threat · Corporate Nightmare

-GG has dismantled Triumph operations twice—once destroying a content moderation facility that was suppressing evidence of algorithmic manipulation, once leaking internal documents about Score manipulation.
-Cassius publicly denies both incidents.
-Privately, her name is on the Algorithm Division's permanent threat board.
+GG has dismantled Triumph operations twice—once destroying a content moderation facility suppressing evidence of algorithmic manipulation, once leaking internal documents about Score manipulation.
+Her name is on the Algorithm Division's permanent threat board.
 She's the ghost in the feed.

 Secrets